kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 Since the `PodGroup` instance (defined by the group name and replica key) is the effective scheduling unit, the Workload Scheduling Cycle will operate at the `PodGroup` instance level, i.e., each instance will be scheduled separately in its own cycle.

-If new Pods belonging to an already scheduled `PodGroup` instance appear, they are also processed via the Workload Scheduling Cycle, which takes the previously scheduled Pods into consideration.
+If new Pods belonging to an already scheduled `PodGroup` instance (i.e., one that already passed `WaitOnPemit`) appear, they are also processed via the Workload Scheduling Cycle, which takes the previously scheduled Pods into consideration.
+This is done for safety reasons to ensure the PodGroup-level constraints are still satisfied.
+However, if the `PodGroup` is being processed, these new Pods must wait for the ongoing pod group scheduling to be finished, before being considered.

 The cycle proceeds as follows:

-1. The scheduler takes either pod group itself or its Pod representative from the scheduling queue.
+1. The scheduler takes pod group from the scheduling queue.
    If the pod group is unscheduled (even partially), it temporarily removes all group's pods from the queue for processing.
 The order of processing is determined by the queueing mechanism (see *Queuing and Ordering* below).